ryanyu512/cat_and_dog_detection_yolo_v1/README.md

   Data is downloaded from this [link](https://www.kaggle.com/datasets/andrewmvd/dog-and-cat-detection).
 The data size is around 1GB, contains 3686 cat and dog images with bounding box labels.
 Since the data size is quite small, then the data is just splitted into 2 sets training and validation.
 The training/validation split ratio is 0.9/0.1 for each class.

   Based on IOU_threshold@0.5, The average precision and recall of validation data are 0.92 and 0.88 respectively.
+Since the detection model size is too large, I choose not to upload to github.

 FILE BRIEF
 1. explore_det_data.ipynb: aims at exploring how to extract data from label